Daquiver1/past_questions_bot/readme.md

 - [ ] Include files in the next page.
 - [ ] Add an all feature which will download all the available past questions specified.
+- [ ] Let the options be displayed in one message instead of a plethora of messages.

 ## Contribution
 Your contriubtions and suggestions are heartily welcome!